Table of Contents

 Why do we call it Hero Pose?
 A hero is one who faces his enemies with courage and valor.
 Likewise, a yogi who has equipped himself with this Asana faces the internal enemies with courage.
 Diseases, doubt, sloth, and sometimes his own mind too, are his enemies.

 How to do Hero Pose?

 One should take care of his knees being hurt by the performance of this posture.
 A normal person should get mastery over the pose very slowly.
-The stout people and older people may find it hard to bend their knees as required.
+Stout people and older people may find it hard to bend their knees as required.
 They should either avoid this posture or perform it under the competent supervision and the advice of a physician.

 Apart from this, those who have health conditions like Osteoporosis should also avoid this posture.